Dark Energy is the Cosmological Quantum Vacuum Energy of Light Particles-The Axion and the Lightest Neutrino: Introduction and Results

-We see that $ w(0) $ is slightly below $ - 1 $ by an amount ranging from $ -1.5 \times 10^{-3} $ to $ -8 \times 10^{-3} $ while the axion mass results between $ 4 $ and $ 5 $ meV which is within the range of axion masses allowed by astrophysical and cosmological constraints \cite{axiM}.
+\item{ We see that $ w(0) $ is slightly below $ - 1 $ by an amount ranging from $ (-1.5 \times 10^{-3} )$ to $( -8 \times 10^{-3} )$, while the axion mass results {\it between $ 4 $ and $ 5 $} meV which is within the range of axion masses allowed by astrophysical and cosmological constraints, eg. \cite{axiM}.

-If the scalar particle is not the axion, the value of $ z_S \gg 1 $ will depend on the dynamics of such scalar particle.

-In general, we express the contribution of the quantum vacuum of light particles to the dark energy and pressure in terms of two parameters: the particle masses and the redshifts when they decoupled.
-There is also a dependence on the number of states per particle (1 for a scalar, $ 2 \, \aleph $ for a fermion).
+If the scalar particle is not the axion, the value of $ z_S \gg 1 $ will depend on the dynamics of such scalar particle.} \item{ {\it In general}, we express the contribution of the quantum vacuum of light particles to the dark energy and pressure in terms of {\it two} parameters: the particle masses and the redshifts when they decoupled.
+There is also a dependence on the number of states per particle (1 for a scalar, $ 2 \, \mathcal{N} $ for a fermion).}

-We uncover in this paper the general mechanism producing the dark energy.
+\item{ We uncover in this paper the general mechanism producing the dark energy today.
 This mechanism is only based on well known quantum physics and cosmology.
-The dark energy appears as a {\bf quantum vacuum effect} only due to the cosmological space-time expansion.
-In Minkowski space-time {\bf no} dark energy is induced.
-The dark energy arises for a quantum field in the cosmological context in an analogous way to the Casimir effect in Minkowski space-time with non-trivial boundary conditions in space.
+The observed dark energy in the universe today appears as a {\it quantum vacuum effect} only due to the (classical) cosmological space-time expansion.
+That is to say, dark energy in the present universe is a {\it semiclassical gravity effect}.}

+\item{ The dark energy arises for a quantum field in the cosmological context in an analogous way the {\it Casimir effect} arises for a quantum field in Minkowski space-time with non-trivial boundary conditions in space.}

-All physical (finite) results are independent of any energy cutoff as well as of the regularization method used.
+\item{All physical (finite) results are independent of any energy cutoff as well as of the regularization method used.}